cepdnaclk/e18-co227-Automated-Notification-System-for-Examinations/docs/README.md

 # Introduction

-Normally holding examinations are not that easy.
+Normally holding examinations is not that easy.
 From making the paper to finalizing the marks, it has different phases that different lecturers are engaging in order to complete an examination completely.

 Following are the sample procedure an examination of our department,